Sport and Recreation Management degree

 Hit the books – then hit your career out of the park.

 Prepare for an exciting career in the multi-billion-dollar sport and recreation industry.
-With this versatile degree, you’ll combine your passion for sport and recreation with in-depth management skills that are transferable no matter where you land after graduation.
+With this versatile degree, you’ll combine your passion for sport and business with in-depth management skills that are transferable to any job, no matter what you pursue upon graduation.

-Take field trips to professional sport facilities, work with industry leaders, and learn teamwork with hands-on assignments.
-Between co-op and lots of real-world learning opportunities, you’ll build your professional network and expand your career potential in no time.
+Take field trips to professional sport facilities nearby or abroad, work directly with industry leaders, and learn how to be a team player through hands-on assignments.
+Between co-op work terms, connections with Waterloo's Department of Athletics and Recreation, and lots of real-world learning opportunities, you'll build your professional network and expand your career potential in no time.

 Graduate with a well-rounded business background you can refine and build, whether you work in professional sport, in municipal recreation with children and youth, or even when launching your own startup.